adaltas/node-nikita/packages/core/src/session.coffee.md

         # Nothing more to do in current queue
         unless options
           errors = state.current_level.history.map (context) ->
-            (context.error_in_callback or not context.options.tolerant and not context.original.relax) and context.error
+            (context.error_in_callback or not context.internal.tolerant and not context.original.relax) and context.error
           error = errors[errors.length - 1]
           if not state.killed and state.parent_levels.length is 0 and error and state.current_level.throw_if_error
             if obj.listenerCount('error') is 0